 Use a tissue when you cough or sneeze.
 Throw the tissue away immediately, then wash your hands with soap and water or clean them with an alcohol-based hand gel.

 If you don't have a tissue, cough or sneeze into your inner elbow.
-If you cough or sneeze into your hands, you should wash your hands immediately afterward.
+Then, immediately wash your hands with soap and water or clean

 Just as when you do your treatments at home, it is important to clean and disinfect your nebulizer when you are in the hospital.
 Work with the hospital staff to keep your nebulizer clean and disinfected since you can breathe in germs through your nebulizer